rmunro/SDCND-Behavioral-Cloning-P3/writeup_report.md

 I then randomly shuffled the data set and put 20% of the data into a validation set.
 However, during training I found that the training loss decreased at very slow rate.
 So I changed the splitting to use 10% as the validation data, and I was able to obtain the training loss at 0.02 after about 5 epochs.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-I used fit_generator to generate batches of 128 augmented images to train the model, and I used a callback to save the model at the end of each epoch.
+I used fit_generator to generate batches of 128 augmented (as described previously) images to train the model, and I used a callback to save the model at the end of each epoch.
 I trained for 20 models and the best model was obtained at epoch 9.
 I used an adam optimizer and tried various learning rate, although I settled with the default learning rate of 0.001 at the end.

 ## Reflections